rizafahmi/elixirdose-pouchdb/README.md

       end
     end

-Then restart the web server.
-Then go to localhost:4000 once again.
+Restart the web server.
+Go to localhost:4000 once again.
 You should see our html load just fine.

-One more file we need is `app.js` for us to play around.
+One more file we need is `app.js` to play around with.
 We will write Javascript inside this file.
 Create the file and put it in `priv/static/js` folder.

-From now on, we leave and say goodbye to server-side world and journey to client-side world.
-Be prepare....
+From now on, we leave and say goodbye to the server-side world and journey client-side.
+Be prepared...

 > Warning: we will use javascript a lot from now on, I hope you love Javascript :)

 ### Trying PouchDB

 Now open up `app.js` and start writing Javascript.
 First, we need to define a new database.
-We called it `diaries`, since we want to create 5 senses diary similar to we create when trying out Dynamo in [this article](http://www.elixirdose.com/brief-introduction-to-elixir-web-framework-dynamo/).
+We call it `diaries`, since we want to create a five senses diary similar to what we created when trying out Dynamo in [this article](http://www.elixirdose.com/brief-introduction-to-elixir-web-framework-dynamo/).

     var db = new PouchDB('diaries');